tomsalden/PCAP04/README.md

 At this point in time, the set-up works via the serial monitor and a limited web-interface.
 The following will happen at startup:
 1. The ESP32 will startup, displayed with the Power Led.
 Either it will connect to a known network or start its own network.
 2. The ESP32 will test if an SD card is available.
 It will create a new file for data storage.
 If the SD-card is not available, the indicator light will flash red three times.
+3. The ESP32 will check if a config file is present on the SD.
+If so, the config will be loaded.
+Otherwise, a new file will be created with the standard configuration.
-3. The ESP will test the I2C connection to the PCAP04.
+4. The ESP will test the I2C connection to the PCAP04.
 If there is a problem, a red light will appear.
 Otherwise the light turns blue
-3. The ESP will initialise the PCAP04 and write the correct configuration to the chip.
+5. The ESP will initialise the PCAP04 and write the correct configuration to the chip.
 Once done, the Led turns green
-4. After initialisation, the PCAP04 will start its measurements.
+6. After initialisation, the PCAP04 will start its measurements.
 The ESP32 will retreive a new measurement every second, indicated by a flashing red-green light.
-5. If an SD-card is available, the ESP32 will save the data as in a .csv format on the card.
+7. If an SD-card is available, the ESP32 will save the data as in a .csv format on the card.
 In addition, the ESP32 will display the current measurement values in the serial port.
 (If a more complete output is necessary, uncomment line 204 in the [PCAP04.ino](https://github.com/tomsalden/PCAP04/blob/main/PCAP04.ino#L192) file and comment the Print for Excel lines.)

 Now, the Serial Port of the Arduino IDE can be used to readout the values.
 In addition, the [Data Streamer](https://support.microsoft.com/nl-nl/office/wat-is-data-streamer-1d52ffce-261c-4d7b-8017-89e8ee2b806f) in Excel can record, process and save live data.